rubyfu/RubyFu/module_0x1__basic_ruby_kung_fu/extraction.md

 ### Parsing colon separated data from a file

-During a pentest, you may need to parse text that has a very common format as follows
+During a pentest, you may need to parse text that has a very common format as follows:

 ```
 description : AAAA